smyrman/blog/2021-03-generic-test-library/blog.md

 }
 ```

-As you can see, the check part is quite straight-forward.
-So why then would you need a matcher library?
+As we can see, the check part is quite straight-forward.
+So why then would we then need a matcher library?

 My own opinion is that the difficult part in writing tests that should make you consider a matcher library, is the disciplinary challenge of letting the output on failures be both _useful_ and _consistent_.
 Especially so, if you have a project with multiple developers.
 How much team and review discipline do you need to consistently order the "got" and "want" parameter, for instance?